 Float can make forecasting far simpler, and more visual, than a traditional numbers-heavy spreadsheet.
 Tracking budgets vs actuals, Float provides a more realistic view of cash – allowing business owners to understand what their cash situation is at a glance.
 With the additional benefit of easily creating various ‘what if’ scenarios, Float can allow for future planning, regardless of the route taken.

-To see for yourself what Float can do for you and your clients, sign up for your free account today!
+To see for yourself what Float can do for your business, sign up for a free trial today